What You Need to Know About Agricultural or Food Science Technician

 Job Opportunities for Agricultural and Food Science Technicians

-There were about 27,500 jobs for Agricultural or Food Science Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 27,500 jobs in the United States for Agricultural or Food Science Technician.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Agricultural or Food Science Technician by 2026.
-There will be an estimated 3,000 positions for Agricultural or Food Science Technician per year.
+Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.

 The states with the most job growth for Agricultural or Food Science Technician are Nevada, Utah, and Idaho.
 Watch out if you plan on working in Maine, Hawaii, or Delaware.
 These states have the worst job growth for this type of profession.